creynaud/hands-on-django-doc/source/create_django_project.rst

     (hands-on-django)pony@Pony-VirtualBox:~/hands-on-django$ git init
     Initialized empty Git repository in /home/pony/hands-on-django/.git/

-Commit all files except the .idea and *.pyc which should go in the .gitignore
+Commit all files except the .idea and *.pyc which should go in the .gitignore.